Skip to main content

 The Athletic Training Program will require some additional costs above the standard tuition, fees and books.
 These costs may include but are not limited to:

-Students can expect to be given a clinical assignment that will require them to travel to an off-campus affiliated clinical to obtain their clinical education under the direct supervision of an Athletic Trainer.
+2. Travel: Students can expect to be given a clinical assignment that will require them to travel to an off campus affiliated clinical to obtain their clinical education under the direct supervision of an Athletic Trainer.
 All fees associated with this travel (ie, gas, food, etc) are the responsibility of the student.
-Students can expect to be given an off-campus for a total of 1-2 semesters.
+Students can expect to be given an off campus for a total of 1-2 semesters.
 All attempts will be made so that students are not given off-campus clinical assignments on consecutive semesters during Residency in Athletic Training I and II courses.

-Students will be given one polo shirt when entering the professional phase.
+3. Professional Polo Shirts: Students will be given one polo shirt when entering the professional athletic training program paid for by the athletic training club.
 All additional professional clothing purchases are the responsibility of the student.

-Attending professional conferences is highly encouraged by the Athletic Training Program.
+5. Professional Conferences: Attending professional conferences is highly encouraged by the Athletic Training Program.
 A partial reimbursement program has been established through the Athletic Training Club.
-The student must be an active member of the club in order to receive any reimbursements for going to professional conferences.
-The left over balance for the conference is the responsibility of the student.
+The student must be an active member of the club to receive any reimbursements for going to professional conferences.
+The left-over balance for the conference is the responsibility of the student.

 6. Background Checks and Fingerprinting